davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.city/index.md

         ```txt
         Return null if the local root is null
         Otherwise,
-            Compute size of left subtree  // You have sizeHelper() for that!
+            Compute the size of the left subtree  // You call call the O(1)-time sizeHelper() !!
             if index == sizeOfLeftSubtree,
                 return current root's data (Base case #2)
             if index < sizeOfLeftSubtree,